bachaudhry/Alien_Invasion/Readme.txt

 A. Main:

+Contains the code to execute the game and all of its modules.

 B. Settings:

 The "settings.py" module, containing a Settings class, was  created to store all of our settings which can be invoked throughout the length of the main code.